Estimate Time6 min

 Potential risk: Cost of ongoing time and effort

 While rental income is sometimes referred to as "passive income," there's nothing passive about becoming a landlord.
 In addition to finding and vetting tenants, you have to manage ongoing relationships with those tenants, maintain and periodically upgrade your property, and make sure you're abiding by any applicable laws or regulations.
-If your portfolio expands to multiple properties, these management duties can become a full-time job in themselves.
+If your portfolio expands to multiple properties, management duties can become a full-time job.

-You essentially have 2 options for handling management: You can commit time to doing it yourself or pay a management firm to do it for you.
-And even if you hire a firm to handle the day-to-day, you'll still have to make key decisions.
+You essentially have 2 options for handling management.
+You can either commit time to doing it yourself or pay a management firm to do it for you.
+Even if you hire a firm to handle the day-to-day, you'll still have to make key decisions.

 Short-term vacation rentals can add another layer of management complexity.
 Vacationers expect sheets, towels, soap, and other hotel-like items for the duration of their stay.
-And if you take bookings online, you may have to worry about cultivating a steady stream of 5-star reviews.
+If you take bookings online, you may also have to worry about cultivating a steady stream of 5-star reviews.

 Potential reward: Unique tax advantages

-While the rental income landlords collect is generally taxable as ordinary income, there are deductions for a wide range of items, which Stoddard notes can help reduce the tax bill.
+While rental income landlords collect is generally taxable as ordinary income, there are deductions for a wide range of items, which can help reduce the tax bill.

-Deductions for income from rental properties can include:*
+Deductions for income from rental properties can include:1

 • Mortgage interest